Tahnee Ahtone: Curatorial practice

-Ahtoneharjo-Growingthunder is director of the Kiowa Tribal Museum in Carnegie, Oklahoma.
-Previously she worked at the Oklahoma History Center in Oklahoma City, Oklahoma, as a liaison to Oklahoma's 38 federally recognized tribes.
+Ahtone is the curator of Native American art at the Nelson-Atkins Museum of Art in Kansas City, Missouri.
+Previously, Ahtone was director of the Kiowa Tribal Museum in Carnegie, Oklahoma.
+Before that, she worked at the Oklahoma History Center in Oklahoma City, Oklahoma, as a liaison to Oklahoma's 38 federally recognized tribes.
 She served as curator of the textile and American Indian Collections at the Oklahoma History Center.

 Before returning to Oklahoma, she was the curator and collections manager for the Mashantucket Pequot Museum and Research Center in Ledyard, Connecticut.
 While at the Pequot Museum, she curated Without a Theme, a group exhibition of First Nations and Native American visual artists who did not necessarily use Native imagery or subject matter in their artwork.
-Ahtoneharjo-Growingthunder's other museum contributions include serving the Wallraf-Richartz Museum in Cologne, Germany Once Upon A Time in America, Three Centuries of US- American Art as the cultural adviser, and her participation in the Brown University, Haffenreffer Museum of Anthropology Gifts of Pride and Love: Kiowa and Comanche Cradles exhibition, a research project the Ahtone family contributed to with curator Barbara Hail.
+Ahtone's other museum contributions include serving the Wallraf-Richartz Museum in Cologne, Germany Once Upon A Time in America, Three Centuries of US- American Art as the cultural adviser, and her participation in the Brown University, Haffenreffer Museum of Anthropology Gifts of Pride and Love: Kiowa and Comanche Cradles exhibition, a research project the Ahtone family contributed to with curator Barbara Hail.

 Her research focus is textiles; however, she has extensive knowledge on Native American textile art and beadwork, including beaded medallions.

-Ahtoneharjo-Growingthunder and her husband, George Growing Thunder, own GT Museum Services, a New York City based firm offering consulting and other services to museums.
+Ahtone and her husband, George Growing Thunder, own GT Museum Services, a New York City based firm offering consulting and other services to museums.

 Awards

-Ahtoneharjo-Growingthunder has been awarded curatorial fellowships with the Center for Curatorial Leadership (2021), the Emily Hall Tremaine Foundation, Journalism Fellowship for Curators (2021), and the Oklahoma Museums Association, Service to the Profession Award for 2019.
+Ahtone has been awarded curatorial fellowships with the Center for Curatorial Leadership (2021), the Emily Hall Tremaine Foundation, Journalism Fellowship for Curators (2021), and the Oklahoma Museums Association, Service to the Profession Award for 2019.

 Personal

-Ahtoneharjo-Growingthunder is married to George Growing Thunder (Assiniboine).
+Ahtone is married to George Growing Thunder (Assiniboine), and her married name has also been listed as Tahnee Ahtoneharjo–Growingthunder.
 Her mother-in-law is beadwork artist Joyce Growing Thunder Fogarty.
-Ahtoneharjo-Growingthunder has three step-children, and the couple have two daughters.
+Ahtone has three stepchildren, and the couple have two daughters.